bbrown949/c0323-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

   inside the function "bar' code block.
 - How does the value of `this` differ between standard functions and arrow functions?
   The value of this in the arrow function is determined at the time of declaration and never changes.
+  --- for standard functions 'this' is resolved based on calling object.
+  --for arrow functions, 'this' - see above answer.

 ## Notes